Solrac1388/CertificationAgencyBlockchain/readme-en.md

 5. **Queries**:
    - Users can query the identity associated with a public key
    - Users can query the public key associated with an identity

+6. **Certificate Management**:
+   - Users can load existing certificates into the application
+   - Users can delete certificates they no longer need
+   - The application synchronizes these changes with the blockchain network

 ## Technical Architecture